origam/plugin-interfaces/README.md

-Contains basic interfaces for creating Origam plugins.
+Contains basic interfaces and abstract classes for creating Origam plugins.